 Create goals and personal achievements that you would be proud to put your name on, at the end of the day remember to celebrate your achievements gained during the past year.
 They’re worth celebrating.

 About the Author: Briony Macdonald

-I joined LEAP only this year after nearly 10 years working in law firms, some of those with LEAP.
+I joined LEAP after nearly 10 years working in law firms, some of those with LEAP.
 Currently, I am a member of LEAP’s Client Success Team.
-During the last six months I have learnt some invaluable skills and realised how much I love client-facing roles, meeting new people and showing them how to get the most out of LEAP for their law firm.
+During my time at LEAP I have learnt some invaluable skills and realised how much I love client-facing roles, meeting new people and showing them how to get the most out of LEAP for their law firm.